Meapy/turning-my-friends-into-ai-gpt/README.md

 Changelog
 - 2025-11-15 — Added per-channel messages folder, buffered async writes, `--durable-state`, `--precount` (background precount with incremental percent), rate-limit backoff and retries, hardened `save_state()` with retries, and graceful Ctrl+C shutdown.
+- 2025-11-15 - Added encryption & decription mechanism so that messages can be saved in the repository.

 _Last updated: 2025-11-15_